Email subscription form header

 Roll the crab cakes in almond flour coating well on each side.

-Cook 4-5 minutes on each side, until golden brown.
+Cook for 4-5 minutes on each side, until golden brown.

 Here is my homemade lemon dill aioli recipe.
 You’ll use this as a homemade dip for everything!
 It is especially tasty on hush puppies.